Back to Main Page

-Although not an official document, letters that communicate and document problems are a fact of life in all organizations whether civilian or military, civil service or Air Force enlisted.
+Although not an official document, letters that communicate and document problems are a fact of life in all organizations whether civilian or military.
 And these kinds of letters are often the hardest to write.
 How do you describe the frustration encountered on a daily basis or the inability to do your job because of the actions or inaction of others?
-Below is some general guidance along with some examples.
+Below is some general guidance along with examples.
 As always, contributions are welcome and encouraged.

 1. Is the letter really necessary?
 Letters of complaint can stir up a lot of emotion and controversy and even cause full-scale investigations.
 They can have long-lasting effects and poison a work environment.
 Sometimes it's better to keep quiet and let things ride.
 But if the irritant can't be escaped and it is causing problems for not only you but others as well or preventing mission accomplishment, then maybe it's necessary.

 2. If a letter of complaint is necessary, it should not be anonymous.
 A signed letter automatically gains credibility.
 However, depending on the situation, it's sometimes not wise to send a signed letter.
 If the maturity of the receiver and his or her ability to maintain confidentiality is in question, an anonymous letter is the proper course of action.
 Leaders who care about their organization want to know about problems even if they can't know who is giving them the information.

 3. Cool down before sending!
 Do not dash off a letter while fuming about the offense.
 Letters and e-mails are permanent!
 Think about the consequences of your statements.
 They cannot be forgotten or deleted once sent!
 Corrosive letters which somehow escape the custody of the recipient will be circulated and posted to dozens or hundreds of in-boxes and stored for later use.
 Think long and hard before sending.